by Audrey Wang

 Last Fall, scholars, theologists, art practitioners and followers of Buddhism gathered at the University of Victoria for a weekend of lectures and performances for In The Present Moment: Buddhism, Contemporary Art and Social Practice, A Research Convening, organized by the AGGV in partnership with the Faculty of Fine Arts at UVic, Multifaith Services and the Centre for Studies in Religion and Society.

 In opening her lecture, Larson describes three worlds: Buddhist teaching, visual artists (including all other artists) and John Cage’s life that intersects these two categories.
 She poses the question, “how do we choose our teachers?”
-Having read Cage’s book ‘Where the Heart Beats’ and as a Zen practitioner, Larson found Cage’s work to be significant for the purposes of her practice, and thus, she was inspired to follow his life, discover what choices he made and questions he asked.
+Having read Cage’s book ‘Silence’ and as a Zen practitioner, Larson found Cage’s work to be significant for the purposes of her practice, and thus, she was inspired to follow his life, discover what choices he made and questions he asked.

 “This book has been a fifteen-year journey into the world of John Cage, who was teacher to so many, and who taught me, too.
 As real Zen teachers do, he modeled a way of life for me.
 This kind of teaching doesn’t need physical proximity.
 It is best displayed within the life of the person who teaches.
 What choices did he make?
 Why did he make them?
 What questions did he ask?
 Cage modeled a life that lives on in the daily moments of those who knew, loved, and were taught by him.” – Kay Larson